The Magpie's Advice: Manuscripts

 "The Magpie's Advice" survives in as many as 55 manuscripts, and its transmission history is complex.
 Five of the manuscripts (Cardiff Central Library MS 5.44, known as Llyfr Hir Llanharan; NLW MS Llanstephan 47; NLW MS Llanstephan 134; NLW MS 21290E; and NLW MS 970E) were copied by the 16th/17th century bard Llywelyn Siôn from the lost Llyfr Wiliam Mathew, a late 15th- or early 16th-century manuscript.
 Another three (Cardiff Central Library MS 4.330, copied by Thomas Wiliems; Bangor University, Gwyneddon Davies Collection MS 3, copied by Jasper Gryffyth; and NLW MS Peniarth 49, copied by John Davies of Mallwyd) derive from the lost Vetustus Codex, an important collection of Dafydd ap Gwilym's poems copied c.
 1526.
 Other notable manuscripts containing this poem include Cardiff Central Library MS 2.114, also known as the Llyfr Ficer Woking, and NLW MS 3047C, copied by the poet William Phylip.
+The texts given by these manuscripts have more variant readings and more differences of line-order and number of lines than any other of Dafydd's poems.